-The groundwater level and temperature in MW-9 displayed some seasonal fluctuation through WY 2022 (Figure 20).
+For the data that was collected, the groundwater level and temperature in MW-9 displayed some seasonal fluctuation through WY 2022 (Figure 20).
 The temperatures ranged from 9.5 to 10.3°C, with temperatures increasing from July through November.
-Water level increased from a low of 10.6 m on August 13th, to 11.2 m by August 17th, a few days after the major storm on August 15th, 2022.
+Levels recorded a minimum of 10.6 m on August 13th, and increased to 11.2 m by August 17th, a few days after the major storm on August 15th, 2022.
 Groundwater temperature also increased following this storm.
-Overall, this monitoring typically does not experience major changes to in water depth or temperature unless there are significant storms events nearby and even then, levels return to normal in a few days.
+Overall, this monitoring typically does not experience major changes to in water depth or temperature unless there are significant storms events nearby and even then, levels quickly return to normal.